AdobeDocs/experience-platform.fr-FR/help/data-science-workspace/authoring/sdk.md

 ## PipelineFactory {#pipelinefactory}

-La classe PipelineFactory encapsule les méthodes et les définitions pour la formation et la notation des modèles, où la logique et les algorithmes de formation sont définis sous la forme d&#39;un [!DNL Spark] pipeline.
+The PipelineFactory class encapsulates methods and definitions for model training and scoring, where training logic and algorithms are defined in the form of a [!DNL Spark] Pipeline.

 **PySpark**

-Le tableau suivant décrit les méthodes de classe d&#39;une usine de pipelines PySpark :
+Le tableau suivant décrit les méthodes d’une classe PipelineFactory PySpark :

 <table>
     <thead>